learning-unlimited/ESP-Website/docs/admin/releases/15/README.rst

 - Added a user interface to modify the formatting of printable student schedules
 - Added class length, difficulty, and status filters to the course catalog
 - Added the ability to group timeslots into arbitrary custom timeslot groups
+- If the class changes deadline is still open (i.e., students can make class changes on the normal website), then students can now make class changes on the webapp, even if they aren't checked in.
+The default checkin note at the top of the webapp has been updated to reflect that only classrooms are now hidden until a student is checked in (this text can be modified with a tag).
+- Modules that have been manually enabled will now be copied when using a template program to make a new program.
+All aspects of a template program that are copied to the new program are now listed on the new program form.
+- If there are no costs to cover for a program, the financial aid module is now hidden, even if it is enabled

 Minor bug fixes
 ~~~~~~~~~~~~~~~